-&lt;sup>15 See for example, World Manufacturing Foundation, Back to the Future - Emerging topics for long term resilience in manufacturing, 2021, Link
+16 See for example, World Manufacturing Foundation, Back to the Future - Emerging topics for long term resilience in manufacturing, 2021, Link

-Strategic Initiative 3.2: Scale up innovations in strategic manufacturing industries and reduce time-to-market to support European competitiveness.
+Strategic Initiative 3.2: Scale up innovations in strategic manufacturing industries and reduce time-to market to support European competitiveness.
 Encouraged by the knowledge that increased innovation correlates with increased competitiveness, EIT Manufacturing will focus on development of innovative products, processes and services that can positively impact the key strategic industries, thus allowing Europe to stay competitive globally and maintain its sovereignty.
 To achieve this, EIT Manufacturing specifically supports innovation activities that are already close to the market (i.e., TRL 7 and higher) and have the potential to solve global manufacturing challenges but still need to be validated in real industrial environments.
 Within this context, EIT Manufacturing identifies increasing innovation potential in EIT RIS countries and strongly supports their innovations.
-Relevant educational content, e.g., digital learning paths and Teaching Factories' sessions, will be created and delivered via the GLP and integrated in education and training programmes.
+Relevant educational content, e.g., digital learning paths and Teaching Factories' sessions, will be created and delivered via Skills.
+Move and integrated in education and training programmes.
 In parallel to technology validation, EIT Manufacturing also supports commercialisation of innovation with start-up support.
-An official Spark club, involving CEOs of all supported start-ups, is also helping build collaboration and support time to market acceleration.
+Startup support agreements will include coaching and introductions to manufacturing customers.
+Also startups will be supported in their fundraising process.